 For example: “Please use fake information like 5555-5555-5555-5555 Exp: 12/20”

-3. If your study requires test participants to go through a complete checkout process, provide participants with gift cards or gift codes in order to complete the checkout process without entering their own credit card information.
+- If your test requires test participants to go through a complete checkout process, provide participants with gift cards or gift codes in order to complete the checkout process without entering their own credit card information.
 For more guidance on testing purchase transactions, visit our course.

-4. If it’s necessary for a test participant’s PII to be visible on the screen during a certain task, enable the “blur tool” (if available with your account) to make the screen unreadable during that specific task.
-Your Customer Success Manager can help you use the blur tool correctly.
-Go to this link for more on the blur tool.
+- If it’s necessary for a test participant’s PII to be visible on the screen during a certain task, enable the Blur Tool to make the screen unreadable during that specific task.

 For example: Create a screener saying, “This test requires you to disable notifications.
 Have you disabled all notifications on your smart device?”